robot297/JAG_5_2019/grades/Lab 4 Questions.md

 ### Question 5 Lakes

 You are a runner, and you are in training for a race.
 You'd like to keep track of all of your times for your training runs.
 You only like to run around lakes.
-Here's some example data,
+Here's some example data.

+For this program, we'll assume that these are decimal values of minutes, not minutes and seconds, and the math will be more straightforward.

 |Lake    |Time   |
 |--------|-------|